openshift/enhancements/enhancements/storage/csi-driver-operator-merge.md

 *) ART name is the name of metadata file in https://github.com/openshift-eng/ocp-build-data/tree/openshift-4.14/images

+##### Option 1: Build separate images and switch them using a feature gate

-During development of an OCP release, we want ART to build both old and new operator image, as the new one is used only when the feature gate (name TBD) is enabled.
+During development of an OCP release, we want ART to build both old and new operator image, as the new one is used only when a feature gate (name TBD) is enabled.
 This will give us opportunity to test the new operator image in CI and by QE.
 Before OCP feature freeze, we must decide which operator image will be shipped in the release.
 The other one will be removed from the release, i.e. from CI, from ART pipeline and from payload.